Just what is NLP?

 - communicate more effectively with others.

-- do whatever you already do reasonably well, even better.
+- do whatever you already do well, even better.

-- acquire skills and attitudes to do what you cannot do right now, but would like to be able to do.
+- acquire skills and attitudes to do what you cannot do right now but would like do.

 NLP: ‘the study of success’

-NLP has been described as the technology of the mind, or the science of achievement, and or the study of success.
+People often describe NLP as the technology of the mind, or the science of achievement, and or the study of success.
 It is based on the study of the factors which account for either success or failure in human performance.

-Incidentally, NLP is often described as the “new” science of achievement or success or whatever.
-Not quite true: NLP has been around for nearly 45 years.
-The author of this article has been using it since 1979.
+Newcomers to NLP often describe it as the “new” science of achievement or of success or whatever.
+But it is certainly not new – NLP has been around for over half a century!
+(I’ve been using it for 43 years!)

 It is, more correctly, called the study of success.
 That’s because, right from the start, NLP explorers have studied or ‘modelled’ the behaviour and thinking styles of particularly effective and successful people in business, education, sales, therapy, sport, and personal development.

-The results of this work are nowadays presented in workshops and extended trainings which, in effect, provide shortcuts to more successful living – you learn in hours what may have taken the experts years to discover by trial and error.
+The results are available in the better workshops and extended trainings.
+These provide shortcuts to more successful living – because you learn in hours what may have taken the experts years to discover by trial and error.
 (See also our NLP FAQ).

 How is it possible to be an idiot… or an expert?

-In a practical and very down-to-earth way we are able to use NLP ‘model’ a person’s behaviour to:
+In a practical and very down-to-earth way, we can use NLP to ‘model’ a person’s behaviour and…

-- Identify the ‘ingredients‘ of excellent performance i.e. what it is it that they do that is different from less-expert people
+- Identify the ‘ingredients’ of excellent performance, i.e. what they do that differs from less-expert people

-- Systematically introduce these ‘ingredients’ into our own performance using NLP techniques and…
+- Add these ‘ingredients’ to our own performance using NLP techniques and…

 - …equally important, we can look at the ingredients of less-than-successful performance, in ourselves or in others, and use NLP to change or replace these.

-An answer to the ‘what is NLP?’ question has to include an explanation of That Name!
+An answer to the ‘what is NLP?’ question must explain That Name!

-The name Neuro-Linguistic Programming was invented in the early 70’s as an attempt to describe in a comprehensive manner the scope of this extensive body of insights and skills:
+In the early 70’s the founders of Neuro-Linguistic Programming invented the name to encapsulate the scope of this extensive body of insights and skills:

-- Neuro refers to how the mind and body interact
+- Neuro – how the mind and body interact

-- Linguistic refers to the insights into a person’s thinking that can be obtained by careful attention to their use of language
+- Linguistic – the insights into a person’s thinking that we can get carefully assessing their use of language

-- Programming refers, not to the activity of programming, but to the study of the thinking and behavioural patterns or ‘programmes’ which people use in their daily lives.
+- Programming – this is not to the activity of programming – it’s about the thinking and behavioural habits or ‘programmes’ which people use in their daily lives.

 The name is a bit of a mouthful and is certainly not NLP’s strongest asset.

-- ‘Neuro-Linguistic Programming’ sounds too complex and it’s not a very catchy and doesn’t describe what NLP can do
+- ‘Neuro-Linguistic Programming’ sounds too complex.
+It’s not a very catchy and it doesn’t illustrate what NLP can do.

-- To quite a lot of people it sounds sinister.
-This is because of the word ‘programming’.
-Many initially think the ‘programming’ part of the name suggests that NLP has something to do with ‘being programmed’!)
+- Some people find the name sinister – they think the ‘programming’ part of the name suggests that NLP has something to do with ‘being programmed’!
+(See above.)

-But the name Neuro-Linguistic Programming has been around for around over four decades so it looks like we are stuck with it.
+But the name Neuro-Linguistic Programming has been around for some 5 decades and now we’re stuck with it.
 Which is why it is generally abbreviated to the initials NLP.

 Let’s face it – if something with such a weird name can become so popular it must be good – because the title doesn’t do it many favours.